-Natural Sciences (6 credits)—each course must meet goals e and f).
-Students must meet two goals with courses in two of the following disciplines: physical, biological, or environmental sciences.
+Natural Sciences (6 credits)—each course must meet both goals).
+Students must take two courses, one each in two of the following disciplines: physical, biological, or environmental sciences.
 [NS]

 (Note: Use Degree Navigator to make sure you are completing courses in two different disciplines.)View courses certified for Natural Sciences [NS]

-Historical Analysis (3 credits) Students must take one credit-bearing course that meets one or both of these goals.
+Historical Analysis (3 credits) Students must take one course that meets these goals.
 [HST]

 - Explain the development of some aspect of a society or culture over time.

 - Employ historical reasoning to study human endeavors, using appropriate assumptions, methods, evidence, and arguments.

-Social Analysis (9 credits) SEBS Students must complete one course in each of the following three areas: social/cultural analysis, economic analysis, and governmental and regulatory analysis.
+Social Analysis (6 credits) SEBS Students must complete two courses, one in either social/cultural analysis or economic analysis, and one in governmental and regulatory analysis.
 [SCL]

 - Understand different theories about human culture, social identity, economic entities, political systems, and other forms of social organization.

 - Employ tools of social scientific reasoning to study particular questions or situations, using appropriate assumptions, methods, evidence, and arguments.

-(Note: Use Degree Navigator to make sure you are completing courses in three different disciplines.)View courses certified for Social Analysis [SCL]
+(Note: Use Degree Navigator to make sure you are completing courses in different disciplines.)View courses certified for Social Analysis [SCL]

-Arts and Humanities (6 credits)—Students must meet two goals.
+Arts and Humanities (3 credits)—Students must complete one course to meet one goal.
 [AH]

 - Examine critically philosophical and other theoretical issues concerning the nature of reality, human experience, knowledge, value, and/or cultural production.